Skip to main content

 3. Clear the Support OpenID Connect checkbox.

-5. In field Identity, select a user.
+5. In field User, select a user.
 This is usually a service account.
 The client application will use it for authentication.

-6. Save these settings and navigate to tab Secrets.
+6. Save these settings and go to tab Secrets.

 7. Add a client secret.
 You can make one up yourself.
 It is shared with the client application to allow access via the Client credentials grant type.